NVDA Q3 Earnings Alert: Why our AI stock picker is still holding Nvidia stockRead More

 He won his party's leadership vote on Friday in one of the closest-ever races, and is now attempting to unify the party after calling a snap general election for Oct.
 27.

-Minutes of the Bank of Japan's (BOJ) September meeting showed on Tuesday that policymakers discussed the need for caution over near-term interest rate hikes, with little impact on the market.
+Minutes of the Bank of Japan's (BOJ) September meeting showed on Tuesday that policymakers discussed the need for caution on near-term interest rate hikes, with little impact on the market.

-The euro traded not far from Monday's one-week low following a drop in German inflation to the lowest since early 2021, boosting speculation about another rate reduction this month.
+The euro traded around one-week lows following a drop in German inflation to the lowest since early 2021, boosting speculation about another rate reduction this month.

-European Central Bank President Christine Lagarde told parliament "the latest developments strengthen our confidence that inflation will return to target in a timely manner," and this should be reflected in the Oct.
+European Central Bank President Christine Lagarde told parliament that "the latest developments strengthen our confidence that inflation will return to target in a timely manner", and said this should be reflected in the Oct.
 17 policy decision.

 © Reuters.
 FILE PHOTO: U.S. dollar banknotes are seen in this photo illustration taken February 12, 2018.
 REUTERS/Jose Luis Gonzalez/Illustration/File Photo